PythonTryHard/agf-toolkit/README.md

 SUB_STAT_4="0,0"
 ```
 - `DEBUG` when set to anything other than `""` will enable debug logging.
-- `ADB_IP` and `ADB_PORT` is for connecting to the local ADB server.
-Most of the time, you won't need to touch this.
-- `CONNECTION_TYPE` is for how you are connecting to your Android device that subsequently dictates what you need to set for the toolkit to communicate with your device.
-  - `USB` is for connecting to your Android device via physical USB cable (**not emulator!**).
-  - `IP` is for connecting to your Android device via network. **If you're using an emulator**, most likely you'll need this.
 - `IDENTIFIER` is for the serial number of your Android device.
 You can find this by running `adb devices` in your terminal.
 If you're connecting via `IP`, this is the IP address of your Android device.
 - `PORT` is the debugging port of your Android device.
 This is ignored when connecting via `USB`.
 - `SUB_STAT_1` to `4` is the coordinate that the program use to detect gears' sub stat's rarity.
 For more detail, see [Template preparation/Gear info box](#gear-info-box).